marcelpatrick/3rdPersonV2/README.md

 - In Unreal > BT_EnemyAI > after SEQUENCE > pull a new node > our custom Shoot function
 - In Unreal > BT_EnemyAI > after SEQUENCE > pull a new node > wait one second

-### 2.4.5.1: Aim at the player to shoot
+#### 2.4.5.1: Aim at the player to shoot, while chasing

-- Create Service to update LastKnownPlayerLocation fron the behavior tree (on tick) while the AI is chasing the player (while the Chase node is active)
+- Use Services: Services allow us to run a piece of code everytime a specific node in the Behavior tree is active
 - It is better to update it on tick from the behavior tree than on tick from code because tick from code runs every frame while in the tick from behavior tree we can select the frequency in seconds you want to run it and also it only runs if the particular node is active

+##### 2.4.5.1.1: Built in Service
-- Set the service node in the behavior tree
+- Set the Default Focus
-	- Services allow us to run a piece of code everytime a specific node in the Behavior tree is active
 - In Unreal > BT_EnemyAI > Create a player variable in Blackboard
 - In Unreal > BT_EnemyAI > in the Chase node > right click and select add Service > Default Focus > in Details > Blackboard key > select the Player variable

+##### 2.4.5.1.2: Custom Services

+###### 2.4.5.1.2.1: Update LastKnownPlayerLocation
+- Create Services to update LastKnownPlayerLocation from the behavior tree while the AI is chasing the player (while the Chase node is active)

+####### 2.4.5.1.2.1.1: Create a C++ class

-- Create a C++ class to customize the actions of this service in code
+- class to customize the actions of this service in code
-	- In Unreal > Add New > New C++ class > show all classes > BTService_BlackboardBase > "BTService_PlayerLocation
+- In Unreal > Add New > New C++ class > show all classes > BTService_BlackboardBase > BTService_PlayerLocation

+- Add a constructor function
+- Add a tick function

 BTService_PlayerLocation.h
 ```cpp